JustinIB/ConnectFour/README.md

 # ConnectFour
 This project is a Connect Four game.
-It currently can run perfectly, but I'm working on the GUI.